 - Defining and sizing the market: We will cover problem definition, market sizing and analysis and market segmentation.

 - Understanding the customer: We will cover market selection, customer research and stakeholders / personas.

 Market sizing and analysis

 When choosing problems to solve in a new venture, one critical question to answer is how big is the market.
 How many people have this problem?
 What is this problem worth to them?
 An hour or two of secondary market research can go a long way towards helping you decide whether you are solving an impactful problem or whether your problem statement is a bit too niche.

-In big companies, market sizing involves buying analyst reports for thousands of dollars yet, or better yet, subscribing to an analyst portal such as Gartner, IBIS World and the like for tens of thousands of dollars.
+In big companies, market sizing involves buying analyst reports for thousands of dollars yet, subscribing to an analyst portal such as Gartner, IBIS World and the like for tens of thousands of dollars.
 In a new venture we don’t have this type of budget.
 Here are a few pro-tips on doing quick and dirty secondary market research on a budget.

 Hubspot has a great article that explains what these terms mean: Total available market (TAM), Serviceable available market (SAM), Serviceable obtainable market (SOM).
 Typically, investors look at TAM to see if it is big enough to be interesting, and entrepreneurs look at SAM for short term opportunities.